Constipation affects about 20% of the population (1).

 Elizabeth Quinn, Certified Nutrition Specialist, says, “You should continue to eat if you are constipated.
 When your body digests food, it stimulates contractions along your digestive tract that can help to move things out of the bowel.
 Make sure to eat high-fiber foods like beans, peas, and whole grains.”

 How much fiber do I need to poop regularly?

-The RDA of fiber is 35 grams for men and 25 grams for women (between the ages of 18 and 50 years).
-Beyond that, it is 21 grams per day for women and the same for men.
-Meeting the RDA of fiber can help ensure better colon health.
+For an average American, the RDA of fiber is 38 grams for men and 25 grams for women (between the ages of 19 and 50 years).
+Beyond that, it is 30 grams per day for men and 21 grams per day for women (13).
+Meeting the RDA of fiber may ensure better colon health.

 What foods to consume for solid stools?

 Bananas, applesauce, rice, and toast are some of the stool-firming foods.